An 83-year-old is charged in death of Haverhill nursing home resident - The Boston Globe

 The attorney general’s office reported that Oxford did not have naloxone available on site during at least one incident when a resident overdosed, Healey’s office said.

-As part of the settlement, the nursing home would pay for an independent compliance monitor that would oversee a three-year compliance program.
+As part of the settlement, the nursing home agreed to pay for an independent compliance monitor that would oversee a three-year compliance program.

-That effort would include annual training programs, updates to policies and procedures, and yearly audits that would be reported to Healey’s office, the attorney general’s statement said.
+That effort was to include annual training programs, updates to policies and procedures, and yearly audits that would be reported to Healey’s office, the attorney general’s statement said.

 John Hilliard can be reached at john.hilliard@globe.com.